A little more about the NES palette.

 Although the palette is in the PPU, and usually it can’t be written while the screen is on… all the neslib palette functions write to a buffer, which is copied to the PPU only during v-blank (in the nmi code).
 So, feel free to use these functions anytime, with the screen on or off.

 Background Attribute Table

 In the PPU, at the end of each nametable (tilemap), is the attribute table.
 For map#0, that’s $23c0-$23ff.
 The only “attribute” they can have is palette selection, so, you can think of it as the palette table.

 A nametable only has 64 bytes to work with for palette choices, so that makes an 8×8 grid.
 Each byte represents a 32×32 pixel chunk of the BG.
 Each byte in the attribute table is further divided into 2 bit segments, and each 2 bits represents a 16×16 pixel chunk of the BG.

 So, each tile doesn’t get its own palette choice.
 You can only define a palette choice for a 2×2 block of tiles.

 Most games just design their games in blocks of 16×16 pixels.
 I do this too.

 Notice how the floor blocks and the window blocks are exactly 16×16 pixels.
 The columns are exactly 32 pixels wide.
 The curtain area is exactly 32 pixels wide.

 Again, 1 attribute byte is further divided into 2 bits per block.
 So, the layout of an attribute byte go like this, bitwise…

 So, AA is the top left tiles of that block.
-BB is the top right, etc. So if bits DD goes 00, the bottom right tiles in that block will use the 0th palette.
-If 22 goes 01, it will use the next palette, etc.
+BB is the top right, etc. So if bits DD goes 00, the bottom right tiles in that block will use the #0 palette.
+If it goes 01, it will use the #1 palette, etc.